quynhneo/NYU-HPC/singularity.md

 ```
 $singularity exec --overlay overlay-5GB-200K.ext3 /scratch/work/public/singularity/cuda11.0-cudnn8-devel-ubuntu18.04.sif /bin/bash
 ```
-Inside the container, install miniconda into /ext3/miniconda3:
+Now you are inside the container (notice the change of the prompt).
+You shouldn't use `module load` now, as that's for the host system.
+It's better to install your package inside Singularity container.
+To install miniconda into /ext3/miniconda3:
 ```
 Singularity> wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 Singularity> sh Miniconda3-latest-Linux-x86_64.sh -b -p /ext3/miniconda3